ebrake/visav-health-platform/README.md

  1. Ensure Postgres.app is running (Elephant icon in menubar)
  2. Ensure Node packages are up-to-date with command: `node install`
  3. Ensure front end app is up-to-date (See HOW TO INSTALL - Front End)
- 4. Start server with command: `node .`
+ 4. Start server with command: `heroku local`

 > Backend server will send the browser the static react app we generated in "HOW TO INSTALL - Front End".
 See below if you'd like to view the app via the Front End Development Server.

 ### Front End Development Server
  1. Navigate to project root
  2. Run the following command: `npm install`
- 3. Start the back-end server with the following command: `node .`
+ 3. Start the back-end server with the following command: `heroku local`
  3. Navigate to client directory `cd <insert dillinger root>/client`
  4. Ensure Node packages are up-to-date with command: `npm install`
  5. Start server with command: `npm start`